Why You’ll Love Stove Top Chicken Thighs

 - Chicken thighs – I recommend boneless, skinless chicken things for this recipe.
 Skin on chicken is fine too.

-- Seasoning mix – If you don’t have some of the spices, feel free to use Italian seasoning along with salt and pepper.
+- Seasoning mix – I’ll share my spice rub.
+If you don’t have some of the spices, feel free to use Italian seasoning along with salt and pepper.

 - Grated parmesan – I highly recommend real parmesan cheese that’s in the refrigerated section at the grocery stores.
 Here’re some visual cues of good quality parmesan: it must have a dry, crumbly texture (avoid smooth), aged for at least 18 months, and little white crystals, also known as tyrosine.
 This is where all the flavor lies!